3 things I found:

 Inferred Vision Statement

-"To be the operating system for urban India's daily life — connecting 25 million households to food, groceries, dining, and same-day commerce through a single trusted platform."
+"To be the operating system for urban India's daily life - connecting 25 million households to food, groceries, and dining through a single trusted platform."

 | Vertical | Core Job | Monetisation | FY26 Status |